MEET OUR TEAM

 -

-Briana (she/her) is a Licensed Clinical Social Worker (LCSW-R) and Certified Grief Counselor with over 9 years experience working with adolescents, adults and the families of individuals with mental health and substance abuse disorders.
+Briana (she/her) is a Licensed Clinical Social Worker (LCSW-R) and Certified Grief Counselor with over 9 years of experience working with adolescents, adults, and the families of individuals with mental health and substance abuse disorders.

 She specializes in addiction and recovery, grief and loss, codependency, and depression, as well as anxiety, interpersonal conflicts, life transitions, and self-esteem concerns.
-During sessions, Briana integrates a variety of treatment modalities into her practice, including cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), acceptance and commitment therapy (ACT), strengths-based therapy, motivational interviewing, and narrative therapy.
+During sessions, Briana integrates a variety of treatment modalities into her practice, including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), strengths-based therapy, Motivational Interviewing, and Narrative Therapy.

 As a therapist, Briana is dedicated to providing a judgment-free space where clients feel supported in working toward their goals.
 She focuses on helping clients recognize their existing strengths while developing new skills to manage emotions in healthier, more positive ways.